lino-framework/book/docs/dev/oui5.rst

 Openui5 and Lino
 ================

+Note: This page is deprecated because the :ref:`openui5` for Lino isn't currently maintained.

 Lino is designed to work independent of its front end.
 The front end could be extjs or html or text.